 Whatever eye color your cat has, it’s absolutely perfect!
 It’s the combination of each cat’s eye color, coat color, and personality that make us love them no matter what.

-If you have a cat with one of the rarer eye colors, we’ve love to hear from you in the comments below.
+If you have a cat with one of the rarer eye colors, we’d love to hear from you!

 Featured Image Credit: Rebecca L. Bolam, Shutterstock